Colostrum: rebuild your immune system, repair your gut, help prevent viral infection, and improve hair & skin health with this magical superfood

 This is where colostrum comes into the equation.

-Back to the wildly intelligent human body, it knows this about the child, knows the child is without a properly functioning immune system, so through its very first feeding for the child, it literally gives the child everything it needs to build its initial foundation for an immune system.
+Back to the wildly intelligent human body, it knows this about the child, knows the child is without a properly functioning immune system, so through its very first feedings for the child, it literally gives the child everything it needs to build its initial foundation for an immune system.

 Through this magical food, newborns are then equipped to start fighting pathogens and antigens on their own, and thus, building and strengthening their own immune system.

-Pretty cool right?
+Pretty cool right!?

-Next, I’m going to break down the constituent parts of colostrum, which will really unlock how magical this food is, and help you understand better why supplementing with colostrum (since there is no way to get it naturally after your very first feeding in life) can benefit you in a multitude of ways.
+Next, I’m going to break down the constituent parts of colostrum, which will really unlock how magical this food is, and help you understand better why supplementing with colostrum (since there is no way to get it naturally after your very first feedings in life) can benefit you in a multitude of ways.

 Proline-rich peptides found naturally in colostrum, are a key component to building an immune system, and can also help rebuild and strengthen an existing immune system.
 They’ve been shown to provide the following benefits:

-Antioxidant Activity: Certain proline-rich peptides have antioxidant properties, which means they can help neutralize harmful free radicals in the body, reducing oxidative stress.
+⊛ Antioxidant Activity: Certain proline-rich peptides have antioxidant properties, which means they can help neutralize harmful free radicals in the body, reducing oxidative stress.

-Gut Health: Proline-rich peptides may support gut health by promoting the growth of beneficial gut bacteria and maintaining intestinal integrity, which can aid digestion and nutrient absorption.
-We know how integral a healthy gut microbiome is to better immunity, and if you’re dealing with gut issues, bloating, inflammation possibly from leaky gut, check out my PDF on “Gut Repair”, and read how colostrum plays an integral role in healing and repairing the gut.
+⊛ Gut Health: Proline-rich peptides may support gut health by promoting the growth of beneficial gut bacteria and maintaining intestinal integrity, which can aid digestion and nutrient absorption.
+We know how integral a healthy gut microbiome is to better immunity, and if you’re dealing with gut issues, bloating, and inflammation possibly from leaky gut, check out my PDF on “Gut Repair”, and read how colostrum plays an integral role in healing and repairing the gut.

 CLICK HERE to check out the complete “Gut Repair Kit”.

-Anti-Inflammatory Cytokines
+Anti-inflammatory Cytokines

 Cytokines found in colostrum play a role in regulating the immune response and can contribute to reducing inflammation through several mechanisms:

-Anti-Inflammatory Signaling: Some cytokines in colostrum, such as interleukin-10 (IL-10) and transforming growth factor-beta (TGF-β), have anti-inflammatory properties.
+⊛ Anti-Inflammatory Signaling: Some cytokines in colostrum, such as interleukin-10 (IL-10) and transforming growth factor-beta (TGF-β), have anti-inflammatory properties.
 They can signal immune cells to downregulate pro-inflammatory responses, thus dampening inflammation.
 This is also very important to those dealing with auto-immunity of any kind, as the down regulation of the pro-inflammatory response can help your immune system re-regulate and re-train itself over time, which is key to reversing autoimmunity.

-Immune Cell Modulation: Cytokines can influence the behavior of immune cells.
+⊛ Immune Cell Modulation: Cytokines can influence the behavior of immune cells.
 Some cytokines found in colostrum can promote the activity of regulatory T cells (Tregs), which help control excessive inflammation and maintain immune balance.
 Also key to reversing autoimmunity.
 (Noticing a trend here?)

-Tissue Repair: Certain cytokines in colostrum, like epidermal growth factor (EGF), can support tissue repair and regeneration, which can be essential for healing after inflammation or injury.
+⊛ Tissue Repair: Certain cytokines in colostrum, like epidermal growth factor (EGF), can support tissue repair and regeneration, which can be essential for healing after inflammation or injury.
 The body cannot heal in the presence of excessive inflammation, which is why gut and intestinal inflammation leads to the reduction of the integrity of the gut and intestinal lining, can cause permeations, and lead to leaky gut, which then has a host of issues that come with it.

-Reducing Oxidative Stress: Cytokines may help reduce oxidative stress, which is a contributor to inflammation.
+⊛ Reducing Oxidative Stress: Cytokines may help reduce oxidative stress, which is a contributor to inflammation.
 By promoting antioxidant defenses, some cytokines found in colostrum can indirectly lower inflammation.

-All sounds great right?
 Keep reading, it gets even better.

 Key Antibodies

 The specific antibodies present in colostrum are shaped by the mother's immune history, and they provide passive immunity to the infant, offering protection against diseases to which the mother has been exposed.
 This early immune support is particularly important for newborns who have not yet developed their own immune responses.
-Colostrum contains key antibodies.
-We, as humans, produce antibodies in response to fighting off infection from viruses.
-If a newborn has never fought off a virus on its own, it has no naturally occurring antibodies with which to protect against infection from certain viruses.

 Colostrum, being the magical superfood that it is, contains key antibodies that for newborns can provide the initial defense it needs to prevent infection, and begin its process of antifragility.
 For those of us that are not newborns (I’m going to guess everyone reading this) it can be a tremendous boost to our internal defenses against viral infection to naturally supplement with key antibodies.